zilexa/Homeserver/README.md

 Read through the [prep_server.sh](https://github.com/zilexa/Homeserver/blob/master/prep-server.sh) and see what it does (everything has comments).
 The PREP_DOCKER.SH script is carefully created to install the tools required to run all aspects of your server (from docker to mainentance tasks). \
-Official documentation is used to install tools correctly (Docker Rootless Mode) and all but 1 tools will be installed via the Manjaro or AUR repository --> they will be automatically updated by the OS official repositories (compare that to Ubuntu/Debian based systems).
+Official documentation is used to install tools correctly and all tools will be installed using the offical Manjaro package manager, a single package manager that keeps applications, OS and drivers up to date.

 Download and install it via:
 ```